lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

 - Truthiness narrowing: equality narrowing, the in operator narrowing, instanceof narrowing, assignments narrowing,
 - Beware of truthiness narrowing on coercing primitives such as 0, NaN, "", 0n, null, undefined, they are all coerced to false.
-- Checking whether something == null actually not only checks whether it is specifically the value null - it also checks whether it’s potentially undefined.
+- Checking whether something == null actually not only checks whether it is specifically the value null - it also checks whether it's potentially undefined.
 The same applies to == undefined: it checks whether a value is either null or undefined.
 - Analysis of code based on reachability is called control flow analysis, and TypeScript uses this flow analysis to narrow types as it encounters type guards and assignments.
 - Type predicate:
   ```Typescript